fedesoria/docs/sites/default/content/db/index.md

 ### Improving the documentation

-There is a special [documentation repository][9] at github where you may also file [issues][10].
+There is a special [documentation repository][9] at Github where you may also file [issues][10].
 If you find any spot were you would like the documentation to be more descriptive, please open an issue to let us know; and if you're in the possibility of helping us fixing grammar errors, typos, code examples or